George M. Rose

-George M. Rose was Speaker of the North Carolina House of Representatives.
+George M. Rose (1846–1924) was Speaker of the North Carolina House of Representatives.
 He was a Democrat.

+Biography

-He grew up in Fayetteville, North Carolina.
+George M. Rose was born in Fayetteville, North Carolina on June 5, 1846.
 He studied at Donaldson Academy, Davidson College, and the Virginia Military Institute.

+He was among the VMI cadets who fought at the Battle of New Market.
+He later served in the Confederate States Army as adjutant of the 66th North Carolina Regiment.

+After the war, he studied at the University of North Carolina, graduating with a law degree in 1867.

 He won a house seat at the end of the Reconstruction era in 1876.
 In 1881 he represented Cumberland County, North Carolina in the House.
 He served with several African Americans.

+Rose died at his home in Fayetteville on June 15, 1924.